 When you play too fast, you don’t allow this process to take place the way it should.
 As a result, you get sloppy.
 You get bad habits and reinforce those instead of what you want.

 Think about this.
-How many time have you been working on something new and you get to a certain point and make a mistake.
+How many times have you been working on something new and you get to a certain point and make a mistake?
 You start all over, get to the same spot and make the same mistake again.
 This happens over and over again.

 You have trained your finger (muscle memory) to play the mistake.